one-data-model/language/sdf.md

 |odmType|object|no|reference to a definition to be used as a template for a new definition|N/A |
 |odmRequired|array|no|Array of JSON Pointers to mandatory items in a valid definition | N/A |

-- odmTypes Object may define or include
+- odmObject may define or include

 |odmType|
 |---|